ducky4life/web-autocorrector/README.md

 `alphabetize` - whether to make the json output alphabetized (or leave it as the inputted order). defaults to False.

+`layout` - the keyboard layout to be used. included layouts are 'qwerty', 'azerty', 'qwertz', 'dvorak', 'colemak'. set this to 'disable' to not have the api consider layouts. defaults to qwerty.

 ## api examples

 you can use this command to show a help message: